ErikBcd/masquerade/README.md

 ## Basic inner workings

+More information can be found in the [Wiki](https://github.com/ErikBcd/masquerade/wiki)

 ### Server

 The server creates a virtual network interface ([TUN](https://de.wikipedia.org/wiki/TUN/TAP)) and a QUIC server.
 It will then wait for clients to connect and choose a protocol.